shapespark/api/README.md

 ### `lights` list

-If lights are missing, we can use ambient occlusion and sky based lighting that will give decent quality with no configuration effort from the user.
+If lights are missing, ambient occlusion and sky based lighting can be used for decent quality illumination with no configuration effort from the user.

 An entry of the `lights` list either adds a new light to the scene or sets additional properties for a light imported from `FBX`.
-If a light with the given name exists in `FBX`, `size`, `strength`, `color` and `angle` properties are copied from the entry to the existing light.
+If a light with the given name exists in `FBX`, all the entry properties except `name` and `instances` are copied to the existing light.
 Otherwise, the entry is treated as a new light.

 Each entry has the following properties:

 + `name`: required, any unique string.
 + `type`: required for new light, `"sun"`, `"spot"` or `"point"`.
 + `strength`: required, `[0,1000]`
++ `angle`: required for `spot` lights, `[0,360]`.
++ `photometricProfile`: optional, only for `point` and `spot` lights, path to IES light profile file.
++ `size`: required, `[0.01,0.5]`
 + `color`: required, three RGB values in `[0,1]` range, in linear color space.
-+ `size`: required, `[0.01,0.5]`
-+ `angle`: required for `spot` lights, `[0,360]`.
 + `instances`: a list of light instances that use the settings.

 Each instance has the following properties: